Switzerland’s Leading Startup Accelerators: Top 5 Programs 2026

 1. Venture Kick

-Since launching in 2007, the Venture Kick startup accelerator has supported over 917 Swiss startups, with an 86% survival rate of incorporated companies.
+Since launching in 2007, Venture Kick has supported over 1,234 Swiss startups, with an 84% survival rate of incorporated companies and more than CHF 10 billion raised by alumni to date.

-At the end of each stage, you’re invited to present to the Venture Kick Jury, where you have a 50% chance to progress to the next stage.
-If you make it to the final stage, you’ll also have the opportunity to get additional funding of up to CHF 850,000 (~$940,000).
+At the end of each stage, you’re invited to present to the Venture Kick Jury, where you have a roughly 50% chance of progressing to the next stage.
+Finalists also get the opportunity to compete for additional funding through the “1 Million Plus” program.

 More than funding, they offer a structured entrepreneurial path to build a winning startup that includes feedback from startup advisors, support for execution and access to their network of successful entrepreneurs, industry partners, experts and investors.

-You can apply at any time via the form on their website, or via LinkedIn.
+You can apply at any time via the form on their website

-Do you have a brilliant idea that you want to bring to life?
+Do you have a brilliant startup idea that you want to bring to life?

 From the product and business reasoning to streamlining your MVP to the most important features, our team of product experts and ex-startup founders can help you bring your vision to life.

-The genesis of Kickstart Innovation took place in Zurich in 2016.
+Kickstart Innovation was founded in Zurich in 2016.
 Their goal was to establish a purpose-driven innovation environment, accelerate creative progress, and promote a more sustainable future.

 By connecting public and private entities, emerging businesses, investors, and specialists, they encourage a collaborative and transparent approach to innovation.